Hierarchical high-throughput screening of alkaline-stable lithium-ion conductors combining machine learning and first-principles calculations: Results

 The substitutional metals (i.e., W, Ta, Nb, Mo, and Sb) that enhance garnet stability under alkaline conditions tend to have higher oxidation states (5+ or 6+) compared to \ch{Zr^{4+}} in the baseline compound \ch{Li7La3Zr2O12}.
 Consequently, garnets exhibiting a lower driving force to decompose in alkaline solutions ($\Delta\phi_{pbx}$) tend to have a lower Li content per formula unit (3 or 5 Li per 12 O).
 This raises the question of whether the reduced decomposition driving force originates primarily from the cation chemistry or from the lower Li content.
 As shown later in Figure \ref{fig:Li_conductivity} (c), the $\Delta\phi_{pbx}$ value indeed increases with Li content in garnet compounds.
 Although these two factors cannot be completely decoupled, our calculation indicate that low Li-content alone does not guarantee a low $\Delta\phi_{pbx}$ value.
-For example, CHGNet-predicted maximum $\Delta\phi_{pbx}$ values for \ch{Li3La3Te2O12}, \ch{Li3La3Cr2O12} and \ch{Li5La3V2O12} garnet compounds are 1.84, 1.41 and 1.13 eV/non-Li/O/H, respectively, all exceeding the screening cutoff value (see Table \ref{tab:screen_criteria_garnet} in Methods).
+For example, CHGNet-predicted maximum $\Delta\phi_{pbx}$ values for \ch{Li3La3Te2O12}, \ch{Li3La3Cr2O12} and \ch{Li5La3V2O12} garnet compounds are 1.84, 1.41 and 1.13 eV/non-Li/O/H, respectively, all exceeding the screening cutoff value (see Table S\ref{tab:screen_criteria_garnet} in the Supplemental Information).
 Moreover, Figure \ref{fig:oct_site_substitution} shows that Te-, Cr-, V-substituted garnets are generally less stable under alkaline conditions.
 Overall, these results suggest that cation chemistry plays a more dominant role than Li content in governing the alkaline stability of garnet compounds.

 The driving force for reaction in the highly alkaline environment ($\Delta\phi_{pbx}$) is substantially lower for garnets than for NASICONs.
 It can also be observed that $\Delta\phi_{pbx}$ of these garnets even slightly decrease as pH increases, exhibiting an opposite trend to that of the NASICON compounds.
-This indicates that these garnet compounds might also be intrinsically more stable than the NASICONs even without surface passivation.

 The variation of $\Delta\phi_{pbx}$ with pH can be rationalized by considering the change in the number of oxygen per chemical formula unit during decomposition.
-The grand Pourbaix potential $\phi_{pbx}$ can be mathematically expressed as (see Method section for the derivation)
+The grand Pourbaix potential $\phi_{pbx}$ can be mathematically expressed as (see Section S\ref{sec:methods_SI} in the Supplemental Information for the derivation)